Balsam Fir Needle

 Unsprayed (organically grown but not certified)

-Balsam Fir essential oil is often used to combat the symptoms of colds including, asthma, bronchitis, cough
+Balsam Fir essential oil is used to soothe symptoms of colds including, breathing issues, cough

 .
 It is believed to have anti-inflammatory properties and can be used to alleviate pain